Tenevil: Writing system

-Legacy
+Academic study

-Tenevil's writing system was first described by the Russian ethnographer and writer Waldemar Bogoras in 1930.
-In 1945, one or two years after Tenevil's death, the artist and art historian I. Lavrov visited the upper reaches of the Anadyr River where Tenevil had lived.
+The tablets containing Tenevil's script were brought back to the Arctic and Antarctic Research Institute from an expedition led by A. M. Mindalevich from 1931 to 1932.
+The writing system was then first described by the Russian ethnographer and writer Vladimir Bogoraz in 1931, who deciphered multiple tablets of the graphemes with explanations.
+The decipherment and description in Russia were then completed by Bogoraz's student Dolma Tsibektarova, a Buryat woman who had studied Chukchi and was studying linguistics.
+14 tablets are now housed at the Arctic and Antarctic Research Institute.
+In 1945, the artist and art historian I. P. Lavrov visited the upper reaches of the Anadyr River where Tenevil had lived as part of an archaeological and ethnographic expedition.
 There he tracked down Tenevil's wife Raulina, who had preserved a large archive of his work in the form of a box containing thousands of relics of Tenevil's writing.
-Lavrov is commonly credited with bringing Tenevil's work to the attention of the wider Linguistic community.
+Lavrov is commonly credited with bringing Tenevil's work to the attention of the wider linguistic community.